B2B Ordering Platform

 Order confirmation.

 When a customer orders over the phone or online, the information is collected manually or automatically.
-The customer receives an email, text message or paper receipt confirmation.
+The customer receives an email, text message, or paper receipt confirmation.

 Order management list.

-Your customer’s information is input into a list for follow-up communication regarding shipping or marketing retargeting.
+Customer-specific information is input into a list for follow-up communication regarding shipping or marketing retargeting.

 The distribution center reserves and assigns products for order allocation using manual processing or automation.
-The purchase goes to the warehouse for pickup, packaging and shipment.
+The purchase goes to the warehouse for pickup, packaging, and shipment.

 A backorder is created for out-of-stock items and the inventory data is updated to indicate the change in product availability.
 When an item is out of stock, be sure to communicate that to the customer immediately.